 Division Website Updates and Request Submission Instructions

-Email all inquiries, updates and new content requests to the Center for Digital Strategy and Services at APA.
-This shared box is monitored by several APA staff members to ensure that your request is addressed promptly.
-APA's Center for Digital Strategy and Services will review your request and then:
+Email all inquiries, updates and new content requests to the APA's divisions web content specialists.
+These emails direct to a shared box that is monitored by several APA staff from the digital communications office to ensure that your request is addressed promptly.
+APA's web team will review your request and then:

 - Send you an email notification that the request has been processed and assigned a completion deadline, or